jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 />
 ```

-If the accordion content is a card, the items parameter of the AccordionContainer is set with:
+In this example the accordion content is a card, the items parameter of the AccordionContainer is set with:
 - title: title of the Accordion
 - infoIcon: SVG image of the info icon.
 - popoverInfo: Fetched using FcsAccordionOperations.getFoodSecutriyPopoverInfo()